Broadridge Financial Solutions: 2007-2018

-2019-2024
+2019-2026

 On January 2, 2019, Tim Gokey succeeded Rich Daly as chief executive officer.
 Daly became Executive Chairman of the Board.
 In November 2019, Broadridge acquired ClearStructure Financial Technology, which provided portfolio management solutions for the private debt markets.
 Broadridge acquired FundsLibrary, which specializes in fund document and data dissemination in Europe, in March 2020.
 It was combined with the Broadridge brand FundAssist and renamed Broadridge Fund Communication Solutions.
 In 2021, it had assets of US$8.119 billion, equity of $1.809 billion, net income of $547 million, operating income of $678 million, and revenue of $4.993 billion.

 The company agreed in 2021 to acquire the Sweden-based Itiviti from Nordic Capital for $2.5 billion.
 In 2021, Broadridge announced that RBC Wealth Management-U.S. would be its second client utilizing its new advisor technology platform for wealth management.
 In September 2022, Cetera became the first company to use Broadridge's Wealth InFocus communications platform, which focused on communications related to wealth management.

 After Broadridge began testing the use of blockchain for proxy voting in 2018, by 2023, companies such as UBS and Société Générale were using Broadridge's VMWare Blockchain distributed ledger software to facilitate repurchase agreements.
 In 2023 Broadridge stated it had around 1,100 clients who were brokers, and that it provided proxy services for around 80% of outstanding shares in the United States.
 In June 2023, LTX, a corporate bond trading platform owned by Broadridge, launched BondGPT, a chatbot focused on bonds and utilizing OpenAI's GPT-4.
 In 2024, Broadridge ranked #3 on the IDC Fintech Rankings.
 Broadridge released its Sentry software, a loan portfolio management platform, in 2024, at which point specific offerings included “new mutual funds, ETFs, managed accounts, app-based trading, and zero-commission trading."
 It had also enabled “pass-through voting,” allowing shareholders to do proxy votes directly rather than through an investment manager, and a mobile app for proxy voting at annual meetings.

+In January 2026, Broadridge announced that it completed the acquisition of Acolin, a leading European provider of cross-border fund distribution and regulatory services.